neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 ## Playing the video

-After the user selected the duration we now want to play a video (& audio) whose volume is controlled by neuro-feedback.
+After the user selected the duration we now want to play a video (& audio) whose brightness is controlled by neuro-feedback.
 Add another state and add 3 actions: one to play a video of your choice, one to play an audio (in case your video doesn't have audio), and one to hide the text.

 ![Adding the video actions](../neuromoreStudio/Images/FirstApplication/30_Video_Actions.png)